tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 ![](../../../../assets/imgs/blogs/2020-02-01/samp_dist.png)

 # Observations
+The means of all the sampling distributions are equal to the population mean.

 Notice that as n gets larger, the mean of the sampling distribution tightens around the population mean of 64.5.
 This can be explained by the standard error, which mentioned earlier, is the standard deviation of the sampling distribution.
 The formula is as follows